Buy Acai Now 100% Pure, Freeze Dried Acai

 For acai to catch on outside the Amazon, it needed a pioneer.
 That man was Carlos Gracie, the great-grandson of Scottish immigrants from Dumfries, who was born in Belém in 1902.
 In his early teens, a chance meeting with a Japanese immigrant led to his obsession with the martial art jujitsu.
 In 1922 the Gracies moved to Rio and Carlos opened Brazil's first jujitsu academy.

 When a shop near his Copacabana home specializing in obscure foods started to import frozen acai, he began to incorporate it into his diet and also to encourage all his jujitsu students to drink it.
-The jujitsu boys were pin-ups with the best bodies: everyone wanted to know what 'miracle' potion they were drinking.
+The jujitsu boys were pin-ups with amazing bodies: everyone wanted to know what 'miracle' potion they were drinking.
 Soon Rio's surfers became fans, and gradually the drink crossed over to become part of beach culture.
 By the early 1990s, no juice bar could exist without selling it.

-Acai berries also helps in preventing cancer due to it's antioxidant properties that are five times more potent than gingko biloba, a commonly used herbal therapy product.
+antioxidant properties that are five times more potent than gingko biloba, a commonly used herbal therapy product.

 | Acai vs. Mangosteen | Consumer Alert | FAQs | Healing Secrets | Order Acai | Spotlight | Testimonials | Site Map |